Northeastern Army: Equipment

 During the Warlord Era, modern weaponry was expensive and often difficult to acquire.
 When created, the Fengtian Army was composed of former bandits armed with what was available.
 The Hanyang 88, designed based on the German Gewehr 1888, had been the standard infantry rifle under the Qing and was therefore widely available.
 A smaller quantity of the Type 1 rifle (a Chinese copy of the Mauser Model 1907) were produced towards the end of the Qing and during the early Republican period and may have been used as well.
 Given Manchuria's location between Russia and Japanese-occupied Korea, other common rifles included the Russian Mosin–Nagant model 1891, various models of the Japanese Murata, and the Japanese Arisakas of 1897 and 1905.
 Overall, the quality of these weapons were low.
 The China Yearbook estimated that even in 1924, 80 percent of Chinese rifles generally were "antiquated, badly kept, or in poor condition".
 A major difficulty for the Fengtian Army was that, at the start of the Warlord Era in 1916, none of the eight Chinese armories capable of producing new armaments were located in Manchuria.
 Before 1922, the Mukden "Arsenal" was capable of producing only small amounts of ammunition.
 New supplies came in piecemeal: Zhang received a shipment of arms from Yuan Shikai in 1911, and by agreement with Duan Qirui, seized 17 million yen worth of Japanese military supplies in 1917.
-To this was added a large amount of Japanese-funded equipment, including cars and airplanes, that was captured from the defeated Anhui Clique in 1920.
+To this was added a large amount of Japanese-funded equipment, including cars and airplanes, that were captured from the defeated Anhui Clique in 1920.
 The cars were particularly valuable: by 1926 there were still only 8,000 motor vehicles in all of China.
 French Renault FT tanks deployed to Vladivostok during the Allied intervention in the Russian Civil War were given to the Fengtian Army in 1919.
 Yet after 1919, even these irregular windfalls became less frequent, thanks to an arms embargo on China agreed to by most of the major world powers.